ninthnails/terraform-aws-camellia/examples/aws-private-cluster/README.md

 * A wildcard AWS Certificate Manager SSL/TLS certificate for your domain name

 ## Usage
-If you already meeting the requirements, create an auto variables file such as `example.auto.tfvars` with at minimum these.
+If you already meet the requirements, create an auto variables file such as `example.auto.tfvars` with at minimum these.
-Otherwise see further below for more instructions.
+Otherwise, see further below for more instructions.
 ```hcl-terraform
 aws_region = "us-east-2"
 kafka_cluster_size = 3